Loose Legendrian embeddings in high dimensional contact manifolds: Invariants of formal Legendrian isotopy classes

 \begin{remark} When $n$ is even, the definition makes sense but the invariant is uninteresting.
-In the example $\R^{2n+1}_{std}$, we can equivalently consider the signed count of self intersections in the Lagrangian projection (regardless of dimension).
-If $n$ is odd, the intersection product is skew, and the order of the inputs are given by height.
-For even $n$ the intersection product is commutative, so all the data necessary to calculate $tb(L)$ is contained in the Lagrangian projection.
-Together with the Lagrangian neighborhood theorem, it follows that $tb(L) = \tfrac{1}{2}(-1)^{^n/_2+1}\chi(L)$ in this case. \\ \end{remark}
+In the example $\R^{2n+1}_{std}$, and choosing a genuine Legendrian representative, we can compute $tb$ by the signed count of self intersections in the Lagrangian projection (in any dimension).
+If $n$ is odd, the intersection product is skew, and the order of the inputs is given by height.
+For even $n$ the intersection product is commutative, so all the data necessary to calculate $tb(f)$ is contained in the Lagrangian projection.
+Together with the Lagrangian neighborhood theorem, it follows that $tb(f) = -\frac12\chi(\Lambda)$ in this case. \end{remark}